To the Members

-During the year under review Company did not receive any complaint regarding sexualharassment
+During the year under review Company did not receive any complaint regarding sexualharassment.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information under Section 134 (3) (m) of the Companies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 for the year ended March 31 2016 is givenbelow and forms part of the Directors' Report
+The information under Section 134 (3) (m) of the Companies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 for the year ended March 31 2017 is givenbelow and forms part of the Directors' Report

 A. Conservation of Energy i) The steps taken or impact on conservation of energy:Nil ii) The steps taken by the Company for utilizing alternate sources of energy: Nil iii)The capital investment on energy conservation equipments: Nil

 Your Company is not engaged in manufacturing activity and thus its operations are notenergy intensive.
 However adequate measures are always taken to ensure optimumutilisation and maximum possible saving of energy.